illmade-knight/ai-power-mvp/services-mvp/readme.md

 ## Lets MVP this

+We want to get something up and running quickly so we'll make some compromises to the requirements for now (keeping them in the ming for later).
+We're going to ignore Gemini's 'Modular Monolith' idea and go ahead, starting with an Ingestion service to kick things off.

+### MVP initial prompt

 Thanks Gemini, we're pretty familiar with microservices so for us it's more simple to start with them than transition to microservices later.